 - Solicitation shall be defined as selling, peddling, and/or distribution of material, free or otherwise.
-The hawking of newspapers or similar printed materials outside University buildings is not regulated by this policy.
+The selling of newspapers or similar printed materials outside University buildings is not regulated by this policy.

-- All requests for such use of University structure and grounds should be directed to the Director of University Centers in all cases except on-campus housing.
-In the case of solicitation within on-campus housing, the Assistant Director of Housing and Residence Life should be contacted with such requests.
+- All requests for such use of University structure and/or grounds should be directed to the Director of University Centers in all cases except on-campus housing.
+In the case of solicitation within on-campus housing, the Student Programs Coordinator should be contacted with such requests.
 No solicitation will be permitted in living area for non-hall affiliated activities.

 In University residence halls, political campaigning is limited to these designated areas and times:

 11 a.m. – 7 p.m.